 JT Group Limited – Data Protection Notice

-This is the data protection notice referred to in the various JT Terms and Conditions applicable to our products and services (the “Conditions“).
-Terms defined in the relevant Conditions shall have the same meaning in this notice unless otherwise defined in this notice.
+This is the data protection notice referred to in the various JT Terms and Conditions.
+It is applicable to our products and services (the “Conditions“).
+Terms defined in the relevant Conditions shall have the same meaning in this notice.
+Unless, this is otherwise defined in this notice.

 JT is a ‘data controller’.
-This means that we are responsible for deciding how we hold and use personal information about you.
-We are required under the Data Protection (Jersey) Law 2018 and the Data Protection (Bailiwick of Guernsey) Law 2017 (as applicable, the “Data Protection Laws“) to notify you of the information contained in this notice.
+This means that we are responsible for deciding how we hold and also use personal information about you.
+We are required under the Data Protection (Jersey) Law 2018.
+And, also the Data Protection (Bailiwick of Guernsey) Law 2017 (as applicable, the “Data Protection Laws“) to notify you of the information contained in this notice.

-It is important that you read this notice, together with any other data protection notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.
+It is important that you read this notice, together with any other data protection notice we may provide on specific occasions when we are collecting or processing personal information about you.
+This is so that you are aware of how and why we are using such information.

-- it is necessary for compliance with a legal obligation (other than a contract) to which JT is subject (the “legal obligation” basis);
+- Is necessary for compliance with a legal obligation (other than a contract) to which JT is subject (the “legal obligation” basis).

-- if it is necessary for any legal proceedings, obtaining legal advice or establishing, exercising or defending legal rights (the “legal proceedings” basis).
+- It is necessary for any legal proceedings, obtaining legal advice or establishing, exercising or defending legal rights (the “legal proceedings” basis).

-If you fail to provide certain information when requested, we may not be able to perform our obligations under the Contract and we may be prevented from complying with our legal obligations.
+If you fail to provide certain information when requested, we may not be able to perform our obligations under the Contract.
+We may also be prevented from complying with our legal obligations.
 In such circumstances, JT may suspend the Service and/or terminate the Contract.